Generalized Honeycomb-structured Materials in the Subwavelength Regime: Introduction

 The paper is organized as follows.
-In \Cref{sec:FormulationAndPreliminary}, we first formulate the problem and review some well-known results on the quasi-periodic Green's functions and related layer potentials.
+In \Cref{sec:FormulationAndPreliminary}, we first formulate the problem and review some well-known results on the layer potentials.
 In \Cref{sec:AsymBandStruc}, the periodic capacitance matrix is defined by asymptotic expansion of Green's function.
 From this end, we study the asymptotic behaviors of the eigenvalue problem.
+In \Cref{sec:structure}, we will study the structure of the periodic capacitance matrix.
 Given the additional symmetries, the existence of a double Dirac point at $ \Gamma $ is rigorously proven in \Cref{sec:ConeStructure}.
-We will also briefly discuss how the two deformations affect the band structures and eigenfunctions.
 A direct numerical simulation based on a finite element method is presented in \Cref{sec:NumericalTest}.